kubernetes/website/docs/getting-started-guides/kubeadm.md

 ## Cloudprovider integrations (experimental)

-Enabling specific cloud providers is a common request, this currently requires manual configuration and is therefore not yet supported.
+Enabling specific cloud providers is a common request.
+This currently requires manual configuration and is therefore not yet fully supported.
 If you wish to do so, edit the kubeadm dropin for the kubelet service (`/etc/systemd/system/kubelet.service.d/10-kubeadm.conf`) on all nodes, including the master.
 If your cloud provider requires any extra packages installed on host, for example for volume mounting/unmounting, install those